 All Partners shall have in place internal evaluation procedures for their teaching staff (e.g. annual job performance interviews, reports, student questionnaires, scientific output evaluation).
-In addition, the Partners agree on the following special procedures and instruments to ensure the quality of the Programme.
+In addition, the Partners agree on the following special procedures and instruments to ensure the quality of the Programme:

-- In each first and second term, students shall choose two representatives who can convey any point of criticism to the Quality Assurance (QA) Committee.
-The QA Committee is comprised of the Quality Assurance Director (chair) and the Student Support Director.
-The Committee collects and discusses complaints, criticism and suggestions from the students' representatives.
-The members of the QA committee shall meet in person with all student representatives during the Mid-Term Meeting and present the issues raised in the following Board Meeting. - After every exam, students shall fill out anonymous questionnaires regarding the contents of the courses, the quality of the teaching, and the practical organization of the Programme.
-The results of the questionnaires shall be carefully analysed by the QA Officer and presented in the Board Meeting of February and in the Teachers Meeting of June.
-If problems are reported, including logistics (e.g. accommodation, access to study facilities), possible solutions shall be discussed and scheduled for implementation by the Student Support Director and/or the Quality Assurance Director.

-- With respect to grades, the Director shall monitor the consistency and comparability of the average marks and marks distributions among different Partners, in order to ensure that there are no significant differences.
-The thesis shall be graded both by the supervisor and by an external examiner; in case of substantial disagreement, a third examiner shall be consulted. - In the Summer Meeting, the contents of the courses offered in the first two terms shall be discussed with a view to continuously improving coordination of the common courses.
+- In each first and second term university, students shall choose two representatives who can convey any point of criticism to the Quality Assurance (QA) committee.
+The QA committee is comprised of the Quality Assurance Director (chair) and the Student Service Director.
+The committee collects and discusses complaints, criticism, and suggestions from the students' representatives.
+The members of the QA committee shall meet in person with all student representatives during the Midterm Meeting and present the issues raised in the following Board meeting. - After every exam, students shall fill out anonymous questionnaires regarding the contents of the courses, the quality of the teaching, and the practical organisation of the Programme.
+The results of the questionnaires shall be carefully analysed by the QA Director and presented in the Board Meeting in February and in the summer meeting.
+If problems are reported, including logistics (e.g. accommodation, access to study facilities), possible solutions shall be discussed and scheduled for implementation by the Student Service Director and/or the Quality Assurance Director. - With respect to grades, the Director shall monitor the consistency and comparability of the average marks and marks distributions among different Partners, to ensure that there are no significant differences.
+The Master's thesis shall be graded both by the supervisor and by an external examiner; in case of substantial disagreement, a third examiner shall be consulted. - In the mummer Meeting, the contents of the courses offered in the first two terms shall be discussed with a view to continuously improving coordination of the common courses.